 We will always telephone parents on the first day of an unexplained absence in order to make sure that your child has not suffered an accident.
-Please note that it is usually the Governors' policy not to allow holiday to be taken during term unless in exceptional circumstances.
+Please note that it is usually the Governors' policy not to allow holiday to be taken during term time.

-Involvement of pupils
+Involvement of students

-St Joseph's College aims to raise the aspirations of all its pupils and to help them to appreciate that there are no barriers to their potential achievements both inside and outside the classroom.
-Pupils are encouraged to take responsibility for their own learning.
+St Joseph's College aims to raise the aspirations of all its students and to help them to appreciate that there are no barriers to their potential achievements both inside and outside the classroom.
+Students are encouraged to take responsibility for their own learning.
 We celebrate success, emphasise the positive and deal with the negative in a sensitive and tactful way.
-Our teaching staff offer every pupil a high level of individual attention, together with consistent and helpful advice.
-In return, we expect every pupil to cooperate and to work hard.
+Our teaching staff offer every student a high level of individual attention, together with consistent and helpful advice.
+In return, we expect every student to cooperate and to work hard.

-Our experience shows that the ethos of and respect for the College is enhanced by listening to our pupils and by encouraging constructive suggestions from them, in assemblies, during tutor time, in Personal, Social, Health and Economic Education (PSHEE) lessons, House meetings, and Pupil Voice Committees.
+Our experience shows that the ethos of and respect for the College is enhanced by listening to our students and by encouraging constructive suggestions from them, in assemblies, during tutor time, in Personal, Social, Health and Economic Education (PSHEE) lessons, House meetings, and Student Voice Committees.

-We work closely with all pupils as they transition through the College, from the day they start to the day they leave.
+We work closely with all students as they transition through the College, from the day they start to the day they leave.